artamim/artamim/README.md

 # Welcome to My GitHub Profile !
-I'm Arifur Rahman Tamim, a passionate learner and aspiring DevOps engineer diving into Kubernetes, cloud technologies, and more.
-This profile showcases my journey, projects, and skills as I grow in the tech world!
+I'm Artamim, a passionate learner and aspiring DevOps engineer diving into Kubernetes, cloud technologies, and more.
+Explore this profile to follow my journey, discover my projects, and observe the skills I’m building as I grow in the tech world!

 ## About Me
 - 🌱 **Learning**: Kubernetes, Docker, CI/CD pipelines, and cloud-native development.